 What’s the risk levels at each of those sites?

 The third factor to take into consideration when working out how much first aid training for your employees will cost are the risk levels at each of your worksites.

 Irrespective of whether your sites have low or higher hazard risks, if you need several first-aiders, they’ll need training specific to the risks of their work getting undertaken.
 For example, one site with both offices and a warehouse will have different risks for each area.

-There are different first aid courses available depending on the type of training required.
+There are different courses available depending on the type of training required.
 Some courses may only run for one day, whereas others with more comprehensive training needed will get carried out over three days.

-Which types of first aid courses do you require?
+Which courses do you require?

 At Skills Training Group, we offer two first-aider training courses for employees that have never received such training in the past.

 If your risk assessments have identified you have a low-risk workplace, the single-day EFAW (emergency first aid at work) course will suit your employees the most.

 However, higher hazard-risk workplaces mean your staff must go on a three-day FAW (first aid at work) course.

 As you can appreciate, the single-day EFAW training courses have the lowest costs, whereas the FAW courses that run over three days cost more due to the extra training involved.